 Please note that the results for patients admitted from 1 September 2020 are biased towards patients with shorter lengths of stay in critical care prior to discharge or death, i.e. those who died or recovered quickly.
-Please see Definitions on page 17. † Duration of critical care is the total over all critical care admissions for the the same patient and excludes any time spent outside critical care areas (e.g. prior to any readmissions).
+Please see Definitions on page 22. † Duration of critical care is the total over all critical care admissions for the the same patient and excludes any time spent outside critical care areas (e.g. prior to any readmissions).
+A Kaplan-Meier plot of in-hospital survival to 28 days following admission to critical care for patients critically ill with confirmed COVID-19 admitted from 1 September 2020 to date is shown in Figure 16 and compared with patients admitted up to 31 August 2020.